-For their independent investigation, students conduct their own research on a topic of their choice and produce an academic essay of 3000-3500 words.
+Students also conduct an independent historical investigation into an area of History that they are interested in and write an academic essay of 3000-3500 words.
 Over the years we have found that all students relish this aspect of their studies and the sense of accomplishment is extremely high.
 Just a few of the topics studied in the past few years have been: the Rwandan genocide; the Middle East; Changing Nature of warfare; Apartheid; Scottish medieval History; Irish nationalism; Tudor rebellions; Universal suffrage; African-American Civil rights; and the Opium wars.

-What can you do with your History A level?
+What can you do with your History A Level?

 Despite popular opinion there are other alternatives to using your History education rather than just for becoming a librarian or a museum curator and the ubiquitous History teacher with the tweed jacket with leather patches and brown sandals.
-In fact a History education is useful and desirable in many fields.
+In fact, a History education is useful and desirable in many fields.